Michael Strahan: Live! and Good Morning America

 On October 1, 2010, Strahan co-hosted Live! with Regis and Kelly as a guest host with Kelly Ripa for the first time when Regis Philbin was absent on the show.
 Philbin left in November 2011, leaving an empty spot.
 After twenty guest appearances over two years, Strahan was selected as Kelly Ripa's new co-host on September 4, 2012, marking his first official day on the rechristened syndicated talk show, Live! with Kelly and Michael.
 Ratings instantly surged, impressively generating year-over-year time slot gains across all key demographics, towering over its nearest competition, the fourth hour of NBC's Today, by 87 percent.
 On April 19, 2016, ABC announced that Strahan would be leaving Live! with Kelly and Michael to begin working full-time on Good Morning America.
 Strahan together with co-host Ripa won a Daytime Emmy twice for "Outstanding Talk Show Host" during his tenure on the show.

 Strahan taping an episode of Live! with Michelle Obama.

 In 2018, Strahan began co-hosting a daytime talk show spin-off of Good Morning America, originally titled GMA Day, alongside Sara Haines.
 In January 2019, the program was retitled Strahan and Sara, then finally Strahan, Sara and Keke in August 2019, to coincide with the addition of actress Keke Palmer.
 The show was put on hiatus in March 2020 due to ABC News coverage of the COVID-19 pandemic.
 It was officially cancelled in the fall of that year.

-On February 19, 2025, NewsNation announced that Strahan would leave Good Morning America at the end of his contract, according to sources at ABC News.
-His contract is set to expire in the summer of 2025.